walterbender/Syllabi/color.md

 ----

-Discovery of underlying natural phenomena and principles, i.e., input from the natural world: materials, processes, and functions that can influence and direct the design choices.
+Discovery of underlying natural phenomena and principles, i.e., input from the natural world: color, materials, processes, and functions that can influence and direct your design choices.
+Alternatively, use an industry-standard methodology such as TRIZ, SCAMPER, Design Thinking (IDEO) to discover new approaches to your design.

 Questions to Consider
 ---------------------